phax/ph-diver/README.md

 1. implementing the SPI interface `IDVRPseudoVersionRegistrarSPI` and
 1. in this implementation registering all pseudo version definitions

+Note: the resolution logic is not implemented in this project.
+This is e.g. provided by the [phive](https://github.com/phax/phive) project.

 # Repository

 A repository is an abstract tree like structure to act as the source for artefacts (files).